The Sleepwalker (1942 film)

 The Sleepwalker is a cartoon starring Mickey's dog Pluto.
 It was produced by Walt Disney Productions and released by RKO Radio Pictures in 1942.
-In the short, Pluto is enamored of Dinah the Dachsund, who also appears in Canine Casanova (1945), In Dutch (1946), Pluto's Heart Throb (1950) and Wonder Dog (1950).
+The short marks the debut of Dinah the Dachshund, who later appears (with a design change) in Canine Casanova (1945), In Dutch (1946), Pluto's Heart Throb (1950) and Wonder Dog (1950), becoming Pluto's recurring love interest.

 Plot

 Pluto is seen, happily sleeping while licking his bone.
-Dinah the Dachshund (in her first cartoon appearance), watching from a hole in a fence also wants the bone too, so she closes up and carefully pulls Pluto's bowl which contains the bone away from him and to herself.
+Dinah the Dachshund (in her first cartoon appearance), watching from a hole in a fence also wants the bone too, so she sneaks up and carefully pulls away Pluto's bowl which contains the bone from him and takes it herself.
 Pluto's tongue detects that the bone is gone before he wakes up and is shocked to see that Dinah is licking his bone.
-Furious, Pluto chases after Dinah through the neighbourhood starts sleepwalking and, while in this state, gives his bone to Dinah the Dachshund, but every time he wakes up, he cannot seem to understand how Dinah got a hold of his bone and wants it back.
+Furious, Pluto chases after Dinah through the neighbourhood and takes the bone back.

+Soon after, Pluto goes back to sleep and soon begins sleepwalking and, while in this state, gives his bone to Dinah, but every time he wakes up, he thinks she has stolen it again, and angrily takes it back.
+Pluto finally snaps when he catches her trying to bury the bone, and not only chases her back to her doghouse, but also destroys the house in rage.

+It is here that Pluto makes a shocking discovery, Dinah has puppies, and they now have no shelter.
+Overcome with guilt for his actions, Pluto quickly gives Dinah and her puppies his doghouse to stay in, along with a pile of his bones.
+Grateful, Dinah gives Pluto a kiss, and an overjoyed Pluto happily goes back to sleep in the rain.